 Speakeasy: talking with your children about growing up, fpa, 2008.
 An invaluable book for parents and carers who want to talk with their children about growing up, sex and relationships.
 The questions that children most frequently ask about puberty, contraception, reproduction, sexually transmitted infections and relationships are all answered in a clear straightforward and informative way.
 There are also tips on how to talk with children of all ages.
 It will help parents and carers understand why it is important to talk with their children about sex and relationships.
 The reassuring style will also give them the knowledge and skills to do so in an open and honest way.
 This book draws on the unique experience of the highly successful fpa Speakeasy courses.
 For use by parents and carers of children of all ages who want to talk with their children about sex and relationships.

-Let’s talk… about SRE!
-A booklet for parents on listening to and talking with your children about SRE, CHIV.
+Let’s talk… about RSE!
+A booklet for parents on listening to and talking with your children about RSE, CHIV.
 Includes 10 top tips for parents (on a postcard) written by children themselves.

 Let’s talk some more!
-A guide for those wanting to work with parents and carers about SRE from the Sheffield Centre for HIV and sexual health.
+A guide for those wanting to work with parents and carers about RSE from the Sheffield Centre for HIV and sexual health.

 Sex worth talking about.
 The NHS website is designed to explain all aspects of sexual health to teenagers and adults and the associated leaflet for parents seeks to help parents to talk to their teenagers.